aceeric/desktop-kubernetes/test-workloads/strimzi/README.md

 pod/strimzi-cluster-operator-68c6747bc6-w8gkr condition met
 ```

-Deploy the Kafka CR to create the single-node Kafka/Zookeeper cluster:
+Deploy the Kafka CR to create the single-node Kafka/Zookeeper cluster.
+This example also configures an external listener so we can connect to Kafka from outside the cluster:
 ```shell
 $ kubectl -n kafka apply -f test-workloads/strimzi/kafka-persistent-single.yaml
 ```